 The name Galia is the feminine form of the Israeli name Gal (meaning ‘wave’).
 Developed in Israel around 1970 by breeder Zvi Karchi, Galias feature smooth lime-green flesh and a sweet taste with tropical overtones.
 Typically the fruits have corky netting but no ribbing.

-Culture: Pull from the vine when the skin blushes yellow.
+Culture: Pull from the vine when the skin blushes yellow, at full slip.

 - F: Fusarium